 Ocean circulation: Unlike the calm waters of a pond or lakes, ocean water keeps moving continuously.
 These movements can be classified into:

-When the water on the surface of the ocean rises and falls alternately, they are called waves.
+When water on the surface of the ocean rises and falls alternately, they are called waves.
 They are formed when winds scrape the ocean floor.

-When we throw a ball in the ocean, it gets washed back to the shore by the waves.
+When we throw a ball in the ocean, it gets washed back to the shore by waves.
 The stronger the wind blows, the bigger the wave becomes.
 During a storm, the wind blows at a very high speed forming huge waves.
 These may cause tremendous destruction.
 The following can shift large amounts of ocean water: